Spring is the time to begin thinking seriously about your garden. Learn some tips and solutions for many gardening problems.

 Now is the best time to divide and cut back fall blooming plants in your garden.
 If you have an area that is overrun by a certain plant, share the wealth with your friends and family.
 It’s best to divide most perennials when they are about two to four inches tall.
 While most plants like to be divided in the spring, some are best divided after bloom.
 These include oriental poppies, Siberian iris, bearded iris, and true lilies.
 Peonies are best divided in the fall.
 Only prune fall blooming perennials in the spring.
 Spring blooming perennials should be pruned immediately after their blooming cycle.

 Now is the ideal time to apply a pre-emergent to help prevent crabgrass, dandelion, thistles and other pesky weeds that grow from seed.
-Pre-emergents allow weed seeds to germinate but prevent the plant from developing, effectively eliminating them while they are still young spouts.
-A great, organic option for a pre-emergent herbicide is Corn Gluten.
+Pre-emergents allow weed seeds to germinate but prevent the plant from developing, effectively eliminating them while they are still young sprouts.
+A great, organic option for a pre-emergent herbicide is corn gluten.
 Corn gluten is a powdery byproduct of the corn milling process and an incredibly successful weed preventer.

 PREVENT UNWANTED FRUIT